Container Orchestration

 generic-secrets.yaml

-Apply Generic Secrets
+Apply Mandatory Secrets

 Secrets can be applied by command or included in extraResources of your own values.yaml file.
 Adapt the data content according to your environment:

-minikube kubectl -- apply -f generic-secrets.yaml
+kubectl apply -f mandatory-secrets.yaml

 2. To apply secrets via your own values.yaml, add the content at extraResources.
 Proper yaml formatting is necessary.